sknrao/hpc/Notes.md

 # Summary: Building Sovereign HPC through Open Source Collaboration and Open Standards

 ---
+## 1. The Core Premise: Redefining Sovereignty

+Distinguished delegates, colleagues, and experts.

-When we discuss "technological sovereignty," there is a common misconception that sovereignty requires isolation—that to truly own our compute stack, we must write every line of software and design every gate of silicon from line zero.
+There is a fundamental misunderstanding that "technological sovereignty" requires building every line of software and every transistor gate from scratch.
+In high-performance computing, that approach guarantees rapid obsolescence.

-In modern High-Performance Computing, that approach is a trap.
-True digital sovereignty is not about isolation; **it is about control.** It is about absolute ownership over our build pipelines, our cryptographic signing keys, our hardware-software co-design, and our strategic supply chain.
+True digital sovereignty is not about isolation; **it is about control**.
+It means holding absolute ownership over our build pipelines, our cryptographic signing keys, our hardware-software co-design, and our supply chain.
+The fastest path to a sovereign HPC platform for India is leveraging politically neutral open standards and open-source collaboration to leapfrog redundant baseline engineering.

+---

+## 2. The Foundation: Open Hardware & Interconnects

+---
+Sovereignty must begin at the physical layer, but open-source hardware requires careful evaluation.
+Not all open-source silicon is governed neutrally; some designs are tied to single-nation jurisdictions, closed toolchains, or localized licensing models.

+For true independence, our hardware stack should align with globally governed, vendor-neutral open standards.

+We already have strong domestic momentum with C-DAC’s **AUM processor** and the **DIR-V program** powering **VEGA** and **SHAKTI** cores.
+As our engineering teams scale these homegrown chips into multi-core supercomputing processors, aligning with established, open-architecture references—such as **CVA6** for SystemVerilog compliance or **OpenPiton** for many-core mesh interconnects—helps accelerate development.

+Furthermore, looking at Linux Foundation and CHIPS Alliance initiatives offers valuable reference designs:

+* **SonicBOOM** for high-performance Out-of-Order execution,
+* **SweRV/VeeR** for low-level system control, and
+* **Caliptra** for an open Silicon Root-of-Trust.

+Beyond the CPU, an HPC node is only as fast as its network fabric.
+Historically, high-performance supercomputing has been locked into proprietary interconnects—primarily **InfiniBand**, or custom fabrics like HPE Slingshot.

+To break this single-vendor dependency, we must standardize on the **Ultra Ethernet Consortium (UEC)** framework hosted under the Linux Foundation.

+Specifically, UEC’s **Ultra Ethernet Transport (UET)** protocol layer brings native Remote Direct Memory Access (RDMA), packet spraying, and microsecond congestion control directly to open, commodity Ethernet hardware.
+Supported by global hyperscalers and silicon vendors—from Broadcom and Cisco to AMD and Meta—UEC allows us to build multi-petaflop, low-latency fabrics using open, multi-vendor networking hardware.

+---

+## 3. The Software Stack: Two-Tiered OS & Automation

+Moving up to the software layer, a supercomputing OS cannot be treated like a desktop distribution.
+We require a clean, two-tiered execution model:

+* **Management Tier:** Uses established, community-governed enterprise baselines (like Debian or Enterprise Linux) on login and storage nodes to provide instant access to scientific tools.
+* **Compute Tier:** Uses the Yocto Project to build minimal, diskless, tickless (`NO_HZ_FULL`) Linux kernels that run directly in RAM.
+This strips out background system daemons, eliminating "OS jitter" so that 99%+ of processor cycles are dedicated purely to parallel computing loops.
+* **The Orchestration Glue:** To bind these nodes together, we utilize declarative Infrastructure-as-Code.
+Open-source Ansible stacks (like Merustack) automate and enforce identical configuration states across both head nodes and compute node images, eliminating configuration drift across thousands of cores.

+---

+## 4. The Security Wrapper: Addressing the Silicon Gaps

+Finally, we must evaluate platform security across **Six Vertical Pillars**: Silicon Root of Trust, System Confidential Enclaves, Zero-Trust Build Pipelines, Local Binary Signing, Air-Gapped Repositories, and Post-Quantum Cryptography.

+If we audit these six verticals today, the software layers—our air-gapped package mirrors, binary signers, and build pipelines—are mature.
+Open source leads the world there.

+Our national R&D budget must instead target the **hardware-adjacent gaps**: developing homegrown RISC-V Trusted Execution Environments for Confidential Computing, embedding eBPF and hardware acceleration for Post-Quantum Cryptography, and securing domestic tape-out capabilities for Silicon Root-of-Trust IP.

 The path to a sovereign HPC ecosystem for India lies in leveraging open-source collaboration and open standards to leapfrog decades of redundant engineering.

-To build a Sovereign Secure HPC Operating System, we must first recognize that a supercomputer is not an administrative desktop.
-We cannot simply modify desktop operating systems like BOSS Linux.
-Supercomputing demands an uncompromising, **two-tiered OS architecture**:

-* **For Management and Login Nodes:** We leverage robust, community-governed foundations like Debian or Enterprise Linux, giving our researchers immediate access to thousands of scientific packages.
-* **For Compute Nodes:** Where raw FLOPS happen, we must strip out all background noise.
-By using build frameworks like the Yocto Project, we compile ultra-lean, diskless, tickless Linux kernels running in RAM.
-This eliminates "OS jitter" and dedicates 99% of processor cycles purely to scientific simulation.
-* **For Orchestration:** We unify these two tiers using declarative, open-source Infrastructure-as-Code—utilizing Ansible roles to ensure deterministic, auditable deployment across thousands of nodes without configuration drift.

-However, an operating system kernel is useless without the underlying silicon and network fabric.

-To achieve true hardware sovereignty, India must avoid single-vendor traps and single-nation open sources bound by restrictive foreign licenses.
-Instead, our national initiatives—including C-DAC’s AUM processor and the DIR-V roadmap with VEGA and SHAKTI cores—should strategically integrate with politically neutral, globally governed open standards.

-By referencing open-architecture blueprints under the CHIPS Alliance and Linux Foundation—such as **SonicBOOM** for out-of-order compute, **VeeR** for low-level system control, and **Caliptra** for a Silicon Root of Trust—we build on production-tested, fully auditable hardware foundations.

-And how do these nodes talk to each other?
-Not through proprietary interconnect monopolies like InfiniBand.
-We must standardize on the **Ultra Ethernet Consortium (UEC)** open fabric—bringing native Remote Direct Memory Access (RDMA) and ultra-low latency directly to open commodity Ethernet hardware.

-Finally, we must evaluate our security posture across **Six Vertical Pillars**:

-1. Silicon Root of Trust
-2. System Confidential Computing & Enclaves
-3. Zero-Trust Build Pipelines
-4. Local Binary Signing & Key Management
-5. Self-Hosted Air-Gapped Repositories
-6. Post-Quantum Cryptography

-If we analyze these six verticals today, the pure software domains—our air-gapped package mirrors, binary signers, and build pipelines—are mature.
-Open source leads the world there, and we do not need to reinvent them.

-Instead, our national R&D budget and engineering talent must laser-focus on the **hardware-adjacent gaps**: developing homegrown RISC-V Trusted Execution Environments for Confidential Computing, integrating hardware acceleration for Post-Quantum Cryptography, and securing domestic tape-out capabilities for Silicon Root of Trust IP.

-Digital sovereignty is not about building a wall around our technology.
-It is about building a rock-solid, domestically audited foundation underneath it.
+---
 ## Points to ponder

 **1. Leapfrog via a Two-Tiered Architecture (Don't Reinvent the Wheel)**